Last Updated on May 4, 2023 by Christine Kaaloa

 Did you know that singing lewd songs directed at women is considered sexual harassment?
-Offenders can get jailed up to 3 months or fined or both.
+Jail sentence: up to 3 months or fined or both.

-Unwanted physical contact against a woman’s consent is a crime which can jail sentence of 3 years.
+Unwanted physical contact against a woman’s consent .
+Jail sentence: 3 years.

-Watching, capturing, sharing images of women in a private act without her consent is voyeurism, punishable up to 1-3 years + fine.
+Watching, capturing, sharing images of women in a private act without her consent is voyeurism.
+Jail sentence: 1-3 years + fine.

 You might experience eve teasing (public street harassment or molestation) or sexual harassment in the form of light brushing.
 In one scenario, my boob got grazed by someone’s elbow.
 My reaction?
 I laughed a bit.
-As a westerner, it felt minor league.
-But while a boob graze is seen as accidental and common in a tightly packed Western crowd, it’s not common in India.
+As a westerner, it felt minor.
+But while a boob graze is seen as accidental and common in a tightly packed Western crowd, it js not common in India.
 It can be considered sexual harassment.